iOS4ever/iOS4ever.github.io/_posts/2016-4-16-twelfth-post-swe.md

 **What will you do next week?**

 As I mentioned above, I will do the homework from algorithm and economics.
-I’ll also register classes for Fall and I’m really hoping that I can get all of the classes I want.
+I’ll also register classes for Fall and I’m really hoping that I can get all the classes I want.
 It is my last semester, and I really hope the department doesn’t screw me over again.